The origin story and people behind…

 Karen Winterich, Gerald I. Susman Professor in Sustainability

-Susie Wright, Associate Teaching Professor of Accounting
+Susie Wright, Former Associate Teaching Professor of Accounting

 Jiro Yoshida, Associate Professor of Business